d8ahazard/Phlex/readme.md

 <br><br>

-### DONATIONS ###
+### DONATIONS:
+Phlex/Flex TV is currently a one-person operation.
+There is no big team of people, there are no slick corporate sponsors.
+I cannot stand ad-sponsored projects or "freemium" apps, and will never try to use this garbage to gain revenue from users.

+However, this is a massive undertaking, and has snowballed enormously from a simple IFTTT hook/script to the project you now see today.

-If you really really like this project and want to thank me for sharing it with the world, you can send money via paypal to ** donate.to.digitalhigh@gmail.com **.
+SO, If you really really like this project and want to show a little love, you can send money via paypal to **donate.to.digitalhigh@gmail.com**.

-This is a donate-only address, support requests will not be answered.
+This address is for donations only, if you need support, please look above for information.